Writing prompts are powerful vessels for jumpstarting your creativity, and planting the seed for your next book idea.

 No matter which of those situations you are struggling with as a writer, you might find your answer in some creative writing prompts.

-These original writing prompts can be categorized in nonfiction and fiction groups, so you can find creative writing prompt topics from business and self-help, to mystery and romance.
+These original writing prompts can be categorized in nonfiction and fiction groups.
+There's a long list of genres you could write within.
+And here, you'll find creative writing prompt topics for nearly all of them!

 Here are the best creative writing prompts for writers to use: